All Products

 Warning

-On and after November 21, 2022, NAS no longer allows you to create mount targets in the classic network.
+On and after November 21, 2022, NAS no longer lets you create mount targets in the classic network.
 Classic network mount targets will be disabled and will no longer be maintained from February 28, 2025.
 To prevent impacts on your business, we recommend that you replace classic network mount targets with VPC mount targets at your earliest opportunity.

 Prerequisites